facebook/docusaurus/docs/tutorial-create-new-site.md

 1. Execute the `docusaurus-init` command.

-The following contents will be created for you in the directory you are in (TODO).
+The following contents will be created for you in the directory you are in.

 ```sh
 ├── Dockerfile